-If long term travel is something that you’ve been considering, make sure that you’re aware, and that you’re ready.
+If long term travel is something that you’ve been considering, make sure that you’re aware of the negatives associated with it, and that you’re ready.

 You Don’t Have A Home

 One of the most unsettling negatives of long term travel is that you no longer have a home.
-Sure, you may spend a few months based in one place.
-But you know you’ll be moving on, so you can’t get too attached.
+Sure, you may spend a few months based in one place, but you know you’ll be moving on soon, so you can’t get too attached.
 And if everything goes belly-up, you’re screwed.
 Many of us are lucky enough to have friends or family’s couches to crash on if shit hits the fan, but you don’t have your own abode to fall back on any more.

 It Gets Lonely

+Unless you’re lucky enough to be shacked up with a significant other, most long term travellers tend to do it solo.
+Finding a mate who wants to go to all the same places you do for the same amount of time is pretty slim.
+So you tend to jump from place to place, making friends as you go.
 To date, I’ve been relatively lucky on the loneliness front, even though I’ve been solo travelling for more than a year.
-In Thailand & San Fran I made a lot of excellent friends quickly, because of being part of a diving course & then working at a hostel.
+In Thailand & San Fran I made a lot of genuinely excellent friends quickly, because of being part of a diving course & then working at a hostel.
 In the US I travelled with an old friend from Australia.
 And in Canada, I already knew a lot of people in the town we were moving to.
-But there are moments when I long for a particular friend from back home, or to not have to hang out with the people at the hostel I’m not feeling a connection with.
-And it can get you down if you don’t manage it.
+But there are moments when you long for a particular friend from back home, or to not have to hang out with the people at the hostel you’re not feeling a connection with.
+And it can start to get you down if you don’t manage it.

 Romance Can Be Risky

-When you’re not long term travelling, meeting someone with whom you feel that spark is a great thing.
-But travelling throws a spanner in the works.
-Before I left Australia, I chose to break up with my boyfriend, because I knew I wouldn’t be able to sustain a long distance relationship.
-And since then I’ve come to terms with the fact that if you meet someone while you’re travelling… you’re in trouble mate.
+When you’re not long term travelling, meeting someone with whom you feel that spark is challenging, but a great thing when it happens.
+But travelling tends to throw a big old romantic spanner in the works.
+Before I left Australia, I chose to break up with my boyfriend, because I knew I wouldn’t be able to sustain a long-distance relationship.
+And since then I’ve come to terms with the fact that if you meet someone while you’re travelling, you’re probably in a bit of strife.
 If by some miracle you’re both willing to combine your wants and needs and long term travel together, then you’ve found what so many of us travellers cannot.
 But if that’s not the case, then you’re in for a harsh reality check (and possible heartbreak).
-So be prepared to be genuinely happy being alone.
+So be prepared to try to be genuinely happy being alone.

 No Stable Group Of Friends Back Home